AkhilaUpperla/OCTANET_NOVEMBER/README.md

 # OCTANET_NOVEMBER
-Created a Landing page using HTML and CSS
+Created a Landing page using HTML and CSS.